Machine Gun Kelly (musician): Personal life

-In his teens, Baker was in a relationship with Emma Cannon, with whom he has a daughter, who was born in July 2009.
+In his teens, Baker was in a relationship with Emma Cannon, with whom he has a daughter named Casie, who was born in July 2009.

-He is open about his use of cannabis and has claimed in many interviews that he smokes daily, describing it as a "source of happiness and a way people can feel a little more love [in their own right]".
+He is open about his use of cannabis and has claimed in interviews that he smokes daily, describing it as a "source of happiness and a way people can feel a little more love [in their own right]".
 He has frequently mentioned cannabis references within sources of his music and rap persona, making it a forefront of both his rap and personal character.
-For a period prior to the release of Lace Up he had an addiction to heroin.
-He was also a heavy user of cocaine and alcohol prior to 2020.
-In November 2020, Baker revealed that he had formed an addiction for Adderall, and is seeking treatment.
+Before the release of Lace Up, he had an addiction to heroin.
+He was also a heavy user of cocaine and alcohol before 2020, when he revealed that he had become addicted to Adderall and was seeking treatment.

 In a 2012 interview, he stated that he identifies politically as an anarchist.
+In 2022, when he was asked on whether he plans to vote in the midterm elections, he replied: "I have anarchy tattooed on my stomach.
+I'm not a political person".

-Baker was in a relationship with model and actress Amber Rose for two months beginning in April 2015.
-He dated model Sommer Ray from March to April 2020.
-Since May 2020, he has been in a relationship with actress Megan Fox after the two met while filming Midnight in the Switchgrass.
+In May 2020, he began a relationship with actress Megan Fox after the two met while filming Midnight in the Switchgrass.
 On January 12, 2022, Fox announced that the two were engaged.
+In March 2024, Fox revealed that the couple had called their engagement off.
+In November 2024, Fox revealed on Instagram that she was pregnant with his child, following a miscarriage earlier in their relationship.
+Their daughter was born on March 27, 2025.